UW-Hydro/bmorph/docs/bias_correction.rst

 EDCDFm
 """"""

-Before describing how conditioning is integrated into ``bmorph`` bias correction, we need to discuss the standard method.
-``bmorph`` implements part of PresRat bias correction from Pierce et al. (2015), which is an extension of Equidistant quantile matching (EDCDFm) technique of Li et al. (2010). ``bmorph`` uses the amended EDCDFm to compute multiplicative changes in the quantiles of a Cumulative Distribution Fuction (CDF).
+Before describing how conditioning is integrated into ``bmorph`` bias correction, we need to discuss the standard method. ``bmorph`` implements part of PresRat bias correction from Pierce et al. (2015), which is an extension of Equidistant quantile matching (EDCDFm) technique of Li et al. (2010). ``bmorph`` uses the amended EDCDFm to compute multiplicative changes in the quantiles of a Cumulative Distribution Fuction (CDF).
 Here, only flow values are used to construct the CDFs.

-[need image here comparing bias correction methods]

 Conditional Quantile Mapping (CQM)